Translation Covers Among Triangular Billiard Surfaces: Introduction

 \subsection{Outline}

-In Section \ref{section billiards construction} we review the construction of triangular billiards surfaces and record some simple combinatorial formulas for their canonical triangulations, following Aurell and Itzykson \cite{Aurell Itzykson}.
-In Section \ref{section fingerprint} we define the fingerprint of a point and prove results about its behavior under translation covers.
-In \ref{subsection the possible covers} we explicitly identify all possible translation covers among triangular billiards surfaces.
-The goal of the remainder of Section \ref{section classify all covers} is to show that this list of covers is complete.
-In \ref{subsection balanced covers} we prove the main theorem for balanced covers.
-In \ref{subsection the J-invariant} we discuss the J-invariant and holonomy field of Kenyon and Smillie; here we use results of Calta and Smillie \cite{Calta Smillie} to show that the holonomy fields of triangular billiards surfaces related by a translation cover are equal.
-After some combinatorial lemmas in \ref{subsection combinatorial lemmas}, we prove the main theorem in \ref{subsection the main theorem}.
+In Sections \ref{subsection billiards construction} and \ref{subsection translation covers}, we review the construction of triangular billiard surfaces and the basics of translation covers.
+In Section \ref{subsection the possible covers}, we prove Lemma \ref{right-isosceles lemma}, which explicitly identifies all possible translation covers among triangular billiard surfaces.
+The goal of the remainder of the paper is to show that the list given in Lemma \ref{right-isosceles lemma} is complete -- this is Theorem \ref{classification theorem}.
+In Section \ref{section holonomy field} we discuss the holonomy field of Kenyon and Smillie.
+We offer a new elementary computation of the holonomy field of a given triangular billiard surface, and explain why such surfaces related by a translation cover have the same holonomy field.
+In Section \ref{section fingerprint} we define the fingerprint of a point and prove results about its behavior under balanced translation covers.
+In \ref{subsection balanced covers}, we prove the main theorem restricted to balanced covers.
+After some combinatorial lemmas in \ref{subsection combinatorial lemmas}, we complete the proof of the main theorem in \ref{subsection the main theorem}.